 a.
 Charts of Public Figures

-Interpretations of the charts of public figures are confined to areas that are considered public domain due to specific achievements or notoriety as revealed in interviews, published documents, or recorded observations.
+Interpretations of the charts of public figures are confined to areas that are considered public domain because the person’s achievements or notoriety has already been revealed in various media.
 When interpreting charts of public figures, astrologers refrain from making slanderous comments.

 b.
 Mundane, Economic or Political Predictions

-When interpreting charts that refer to large groups of people, whether financial, social, political, or geophysical, astrologers do not make dire predictions of imminent disaster that are likely to lead to unreasonable fears in the public.
-Negative predictions are tempered with disclaimers, such as (a) astrology is not an exact science, (b) astrological variables can manifest in differing events of similar meaning, and (c) astrology cannot predict with absolute certainty the outcome of future astronomical events
+When interpreting charts of global, financial, social, political, geophysical or other mass events, astrologers do not make dire predictions of imminent disaster that are likely to lead to unreasonable fears in the public.
+Negative predictions are tempered with disclaimers, such as (a) astrology is not an exact science, (b) astrological variables can manifest in different events of similar meaning, and (c) astrology cannot predict with absolute certainty the outcome of future astronomical events.

 Section B: Confidentiality